SystemsApproach/security/systems.rst

 Chapter 6:   Example Systems
 ==============================

+..
+Assuming we keep a substantial set of examples, we should look for ways to highlight the underlying open source software (and the general role open source plays in helping secure the Internet -- lots of eyes on the code).

 We have now seen many of the components required to provide one or two aspects of security.
 These components include cryptographic algorithms, key predistribution mechanisms, and authentication protocols.
-In this section, we examine some complete systems that use these components.
+In this chapter, we examine some complete systems that use these components.

 These systems can be roughly categorized by the protocol layer at which they operate.
 Systems that operate at the application layer include